-Investing in our securities involves a high degree of risk.
-You should consider the following risk factors, as well as other information contained or incorporated by reference in this prospectus supplement and the accompanying prospectus, before deciding to purchase any securities offered herein.
+Investing in our common stock involves a high degree of risk.
+You should consider the following risk factors, as well as other information contained or incorporated by reference in this prospectus supplement and the accompanying prospectus, before deciding to purchase any shares of common stock offered herein.
 If any of these risks occur, our business, financial condition or results of operations could suffer, the market price of our common stock could decline and you could lose all or part of your investment.
-Share information set forth in these risk factors is as of the dates set forth herein and unless otherwise indicated, does not give effect to the issuance of the securities in connection with this offering.
+Shares information set forth in these risk factors is as of the dates set forth herein and unless otherwise indicated, does not give effect to the issuance of 685,226 shares in connection with this Offering.